NSLS-II-BMM/BeamlineManual/docs/instruments.rst

 We use this glancing angle stage for high throughput studies of thin film and other flat samples.
 The apparatus shown below rests on a rotation stage for moving up to 8 samples into and out of the beam.
-The rotation stage sits on a tilt stage, allowing fine control of incident angle.
+The rotation stage sits on a tilt stage, allowing fine control of the incident angle.
 Each sample position is a spinner, which is used to suppress diffraction from the substrate.

-In most cases, sample alignment is fully automated.
+In most cases, sample translation and sample alignment is fully automated.

 .. _fig-glancinganglestageINST:
 .. figure::  _images/glancing_angle_stage.jpg